ProsperousHeart/cheatsheets/Tools/git.md

 What this does is that it allows you to pull down changes made directly to your branch on GitHub.

+Or you can just [follow the above suggestion](https://github.com/ProsperousHeart/cheatsheets/blob/master/Tools/git.md#how-do-i-push-my-new-branch-to-github).

 ## How Do I Get My Branch From Local To Remote Git?

 If you have your upstream setup, then just run:  `git push REMOTENAME BRANCHNAME`